 Like most freshman student-athletes, my focus when I arrived on campus was much more on athlete than student.
-Jim told me that he had earned his degree, despite missing classroom time to participate in the Olympics, not to mention the time spent under the demanding rigors of four years of basketball.
-He told me that I shouldn’t leave college owing anything to anyone.
-I assumed he was referring to taking money from boosters and alumni- and he was- but it was also more than that.
+Jim told me he had earned his degree, despite missing classroom time to participate in the Olympics, not to mention the time spent under the demanding rigors of four years of basketball.
+He told me I shouldn’t leave college owing anything to anyone.
+I assumed he was referring to taking money from boosters and alumni—and he was—but it was also more than that.

-I nodded my understanding, but then he looked me straight in the eye and said, “Not owing anyone includes yourself, Tony.”
+I nodded, but he looked me straight in the eye and said, “Not owing anyone includes yourself, Tony.”
 I was surprised and a little confused about what he meant.
-Jim continued, saying that I had an opportunity to use college sports to get my degree, to set myself up for the future, and to make friends and build relationships.
+Jim said I had an opportunity to use college sports to get my degree, to set myself up for the future, and to make friends and build relationships.
 He said I should do all those things, starting with earning my degree.
 “If you don’t leave here with your degree,” he said, “you will have cheated yourself, and you’ll leave here owing yourself something.
 Don’t let that happen.”

-I followed Jim’s advice and because of it, I have friends and solid relationships that have stood the test of time and distance.
-I left owing nothing to anyone, and I left with my degree in hand.
+I followed Jim’s advice and because of it, I earned my degree and have friends and solid relationships that have stood the test of time and distance.
+I left owing nothing to anyone.

 Some mentoring relationships last for years and result in deep friendships.
 Others can happen in a moment of sharing the wisdom of your experience with someone standing right before you.
 The key is to look for opportunities and be ready to act.
 In that special moment, Jim Brewer added value to my life.

 Earn some points: Are you married?
 If so, share this iMOM article with your wife: 5 Simple Ways to Pass Values On to Your Kids.

 Sound off: When is the last time you added value to someone else?

 Huddle up with your kids and ask, “What is the last valuable thing you did for someone else?”